bluegmlduf2/wallydev-laravel/README.md

 -   Checking the system log with Slack
 -   Adding Metatags for SEO
 -   Create Sitemap.xml dynamically
+-   Sending an Email to the Administrator When a New Comment is Posted (Google SMTP)

 ## Installation & Usage